sharifbible/sharifbible.github.io/en/pages/about.md

 ---
 ## About the Sharif Bible

+Dear Visitor,

+There is no God but God, to whom belongs praise and from whom come all favors and blessing.

 We're happy you've stopped by to visit *The Sharif Bible*.
 We hope you enjoy our site and find it helpful.
 If you have any questions, feel free to write us at **info@sharifbible.com**.

 The Sharif Bible is an Arabic translation of the Bible primarily for Muslim readers, but many traditional Arabic-speaking Christians throughout the Middle East and North Africa also love it because of the ease and clarity of its language.